userlerueda/LTRCLD-1451/LAB_GUIDE.md

 # Neutron Intensive Tasks
 *Estimated time to complete: 30 min.*

+!!![import stuff]

-Review the section and discuss if you have any questions or comments.
+*Review the section and discuss if you have any questions or comments.*

 ---